lnihlen/lnihlen.github.io/_posts/2019/09/2019-09-18-more-morta.md

 Runes, introduced just a few sessions ago, are now essential to survive.
 The secondary and tertiary skills of each character demand individual strategies and must be employed effectively in order to progress.
-The game establishes a comfortable cadence of content introduction and then breaks it.
+The game establishes a comfortable cadence of content introduction and then breaks it, changing directions and evolving in new and interesting directions..
 And the small emotional moments, characterizing different aspects of Bergson family life, are satisfying yet mostly understated.
 This is a masterfully made video game, I enthusiastically recommend it and am enjoying it thoroughly.